Arrive in Bozeman, Montana

 Arrive in Bozeman, Montana for an overnight stay.

-Travel to Yellowstone and capture images of snowy Old Faithful geyser, ice-covered bison alongside thermal pools, plus fox, coyotes, and perhaps wolves with professional wildlife photographer, Tom Murphy.
-Step carefully around delicate, chalky mineral terraces at Mammoth Hot Springs and discover multihued thermal pools and bubbling mud pots in the Geyser Basins.
+Capture images of snowy Old Faithful geyser, ice-covered bison alongside thermal pools, foxes, coyotes, and perhaps wolves with professional wildlife photographer, Tom Murphy.
+Step carefully around delicate, chalky mineral terraces at Mammoth Hot Springs and discover multihued steaming pools and bubbling mud pots in the Geyser Basins.
 Witness small crystals and flakes form into “geyser rain” as Old Faithful erupts.
 Track elk, pronghorn, and red fox amidst a snowy and steamy landscape.
 Listen for the echoing howls of a pack of gray wolves haunting the stillness of Lamar Valley.
-Ring in the New Year in the heart of Yellowstone National Park and create your own photographic stories of a winter wonderland that will leave your audience speechless.
+Delve into the heart of Yellowstone National Park to create your own photographic stories of winter survival that leave your audience speechless.

 Tom has offered custom photographic tours and seminars for nearly 30 years, specializing in engaging locations such as Yellowstone National Park, Antarctica, and Africa.
 He travels and photographs extensively throughout Yellowstone and has hiked thousands of miles and skied on hundreds of extended overnight trips in the backcountry.
 Much of his work in Yellowstone was highlighted in a popular PBS Nature series program, Christmas in Yellowstone, and several of his own books.
 His passion and talent is photographing wildlife in their environment to tell the story of life and survival.
 He is a popular teacher, known for his easy-going attitude, helpful demeanor, and one-on-one style of instruction.